As always, the health and safety of our Northwest District team and customers is our top priority.

 Thank you for your patience and understanding, and please stay healthy.

 The Northwest District, headquartered in Pensacola with branch offices in Tallahassee and Panama City, provides environmental permitting assistance, emergency response and environmental education outreach in 16 counties in the Florida Panhandle.
 Famous for its stunning sugar-white beaches and beautiful emerald waters, Florida’s Panhandle attracts visitors from all over the world.
 The region is home to many freshwater and saltwater fishing spots as well as the source of the famed Apalachicola Bay oysters.
 Northwest Florida’s diverse landscape is also filled with natural springs, unique hardwood forests and fresh water rivers.

 Jurisdiction: Bay, Calhoun, Escambia, Franklin, Gadsden, Gulf, Holmes, Jackson, Jefferson, Leon, Liberty, Okaloosa, Santa Rosa, Wakulla, Walton and Washington counties.

 As director of the department’s Northwest District, Elizabeth is responsible for environmental permitting, compliance, emergency response, environmental education for DEP’s regulatory programs within the 16 counties of the Florida Panhandle.

-Prior to being promoted to District Director, Elizabeth served as the district’s Assistant Director for 5 years, and was responsible for overseeing the district's Compliance Assurance Program.
-She also previously served as Program Administrator for the district’s Permitting Program.
+Prior to being promoted to district director, Elizabeth served as the district’s assistant director for five years, and was responsible for overseeing the district's Compliance Assurance program.
+She also previously served as program administrator for the district’s Permitting program.